MiaoDX/MiaoDX.github.io/synthesis/have_a_glance_at_unrealcv.md

 For me, It would be better if we can get:

-* distance of specific object from the camera or between objects (calculate from the depth image can lose accuracy (intuitive feeling) and not easy as a function call)
+* distance of the specific object from the camera or between objects (calculate from the depth image can lose accuracy (intuitive feeling) and not easy as a function call)

 # Conclusion